-Very decorative set of plates from Ferns of Great Britain and Ireland.
+Three very decorative plates from Ferns of Great Britain and Ireland.

-Ferns of Great Britain and Ireland, published in 1855, was a seminal work for the progress of botany and naturalism, published in 1855.
+Ferns of Great Britain and Ireland, published in 1855, was a seminal work for the progress of botany and naturalism.

-The plates in the colleciton were printed by Henry Bradbury.
+The plates were printed by Henry Bradbury.
 Bradbury (1829-60) began nature printing whilst studying in Vienna in 1850.

 The process involved impressing a natural object, such as a leaf, into a lead plate.
 This plate could then be used to print impressions, but more often a copper replica was made as it was less likely to degenerate than lead.
+This copper replica was made through an electrotyping method.